raspberrypilearning/teachers-guide/physical-setup.md

 ## Option 2 - Use a KVM switch

 A **K**eyboard **V**ideo **M**onitor switch allows you to control two different computers using the same peripherals.
-You can purchase [KVM switches](http://www.ebuyer.com/store/Networking/cat/KVM-Switches) relatively cheeply if you shop around.
+You can purchase [KVM switches](http://www.ebuyer.com/store/Networking/cat/KVM-Switches) relatively cheaply if you shop around.

 With a KVM switch, changing between using the Raspberry Pi and the PC can be accomplished with the push of a button.
-Simply connect the keyboard, mouse and montior to the KVM switch, and then connect both the Raspberry Pi and PC to the KVM switch.
+Simply connect the keyboard, mouse and monitor to the KVM switch, and then connect both the Raspberry Pi and PC to the KVM switch.

+## Option 3 - Use a KVM device

+There are several pieces of equipment that can be used with the Raspberry Pi, to provide a keyboard, monitor and mouse.
+You might like to try a [Motorola Lapdoc](http://www.amazon.com/AT-Laptop-Dock-Motorola-ATRIX/dp/B004M17D62) a [PiTop](https://www.pi-top.com/) or a [Nexdock](http://nexdock.com/)

+## Remote Setup
+If these options don't suit your classroom, then you might like to consider using a [remote setup](remote.md).